FoundationDB/fdb-kubernetes-operator/docs/manual/replacements_and_deletions.md

 * Changing any part of the PVC spec
 * Increasing the resource requirements, when the `replaceInstancesWhenResourcesChange` flag is set.

+The number of inflight replacements can be configured by setting `maxConcurrentReplacements`, per default the operator will replace all misconfigured process groups.
+Depending on the cluster size this can require a quota that is has double the capacity of the actual required resources.

 ## Automatic Replacements

 The operator has an option to automatically replace pods that are in a bad state.
 This behavior is disabled by default, but you can enable it by setting the field `automationOptions.replacements.enabled` in the cluster spec.